Welcome to Our Forty Eighth Issue!

-April, from the Latin word aperio, "to open" (bud), because plants begin to grow during this this month.
+From the Latin word aperio, "to open" (bud), because plants begin to grow during this month.

 Ways to Get Vitamin "D"

 7 ways to reduce stress and keep blood pressure down